alephium/www/src/content/news/builders-uncut-ulam-labs-2b0a5b833d45/index.md

 #### That’s exciting to hear.
 People are building a lot of stuff now, and that’s great.
 What was your impression of the first builders’ meetup in Athens?

-The people there were amazing. <a href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce" data-href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce">Meeting different builders</a> in person gave a completely different feeling.
+The people there were amazing. <a href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce" >Meeting different builders</a> in person gave a completely different feeling.
 Seeing the faces behind the projects gave a different vibe than just using the app or chatting on Discord.

 ![](image_73f9605c03.jpg)